marcioluiz/codegenies/README.en_US.md

 To run the project, follow these steps:

 1. **Start External Services:**
-   - Make sure templates installed locally (via Ollama) or on external services (like Hugging Face) are running.
+   - Make sure the models installed locally (via Ollama) or on external services (like Hugging Face) are running.

 2. **Run the Main Script:**
    - Run the `main.py` file passing the name of your project and the location of the `project.properties` file as parameters.